Best Beach Towns in Mexico for First-Time Family Travel: Where to Start

 Best for: First-time families, babies and toddlers, families who want zero logistics

 The Hotel Zone is a 14-mile L-shaped strip of all-inclusive resorts on a sandbar between the Caribbean and a lagoon.
 White sand, turquoise water, calm beaches in the L-bend.
-Almost every resort has a kids club, multiple pools, room service, and shuttle service to airport.
+Almost every resort has a kids club, multiple pools, room service, and shuttle service to the airport.

 2. Playa del Carmen